syang7081/server-authentication/README.md

 ----------------------------------------------------------------------------------------
-Code example to demonstrate how steps (a) - (f) in the above data flow work:
+Code example to demonstrate how steps (5a) - (5f) in the above protocol work:

 TlsClient.cpp - A simple client supports TLS and TLS custom extension.